blog-detone

 Low Pressure With Warm or Cold Water

 Check the pressure again, but this time change the temperature of the water.
 Does this issue affect hot water only, or does it also affect cold water?
 If the pressure of the water only drops when you turn on the hot water, this might be a problem with the water heater or mixing valve.
 If the pressure drops in the cold supply line, it might be due to minor blockages that collect in the valve.
 If it is from both, the issue may stem from the main water line or pressure regulator.
-Call an experienced plumber today to learn more.
+Call an experienced plumber in Killeen, TX today to learn more.

 Under the Sink Valves and Supply Lines